VladoDemcak/ovdebug/README.md

 # ovdebug
 1. Make sure you have openvino 2019R1
-2. Make sure you have docker and docker-compose installed (versions of docker and docker-compose are in README file in github repository)
+2. Make sure you have docker and docker-compose installed (versions of docker and docker-compose are in README file in github repository).
+Make sure nothing is running in docker with "docker ps -a"
 3. Make sure you have FPGA installed properly. aocl diagnose should return board information and DIAGNOSTIC_PASSED message
 4. Clone repository with debug application:
 ```